 - 1688 (Chinese only version of Alibaba for Chinese buyers)

 - Globalsources (mostly has Hong Kong suppliers)

-Sourcing products from China to Uganda through Alibaba can seem complicated at first, especially to first time importers, but as you can can seem complicated at first.
+Sourcing products from China to Uganda through Alibaba can seem complicated at first, especially to first time importers.
 But as you can see, the process is more convenient and easy.
-Like anything else, buying from Alibaba has pros and cons but the positives far outweight the negatives.
+Like anything else, buying from Alibaba has pros and cons but the positives far outweigh the negatives.